-(1) Equity ownership may be held in shares or units of companies affiliated with the portfolio company.
-The Company's investments are generally classified as "restricted securities" as such term is defined under Regulation S-X Rule 6-03(f) or Securities Act Rule 144.

-- (2) As of September 30, 2023, the Company held loans with an aggregate fair value of \$262,717, or 94% of the total loan portfolio, that bear interest at a variable rate indexed to LIBOR (L) or SOFR, and reset monthly, quarterly, or semi-annually.
-For each variable-rate investment, the Company has provided the spread over the reference rate and current interest rate in effect as of September 30, 2023.
-Unless otherwise noted, all investments with a stated PIK rate require interest payments with the issuance of additional securities as payment of the entire PIK provision. - (3) Unless otherwise noted in footnote 14, fair value was determined using significant unobservable inputs for all of the Company's investments and are considered Level 3 under GAAP.
-See Note 5 for further details. - (4) Investments (or portion thereof) held by SBIC I LP.
-These assets are pledged as collateral of the SBA debentures and cannot be pledged under any debt obligation of the Company. - (5) Subject to unfunded commitments.
-See Note 6. - (6) Investment was on non-accrual status as of September 30, 2023, meaning the Company has suspended recognition of all or a portion of income on the investment.
+- (1) Equity ownership may be held in shares or units of companies affiliated with the portfolio company.
+The Company's investments are generally classified as "restricted securities" as such term is defined under Regulation S-X Rule 6-03(f) or Securities Act Rule 144. - (2) As of September 30, 2024, the Company held loans with an aggregate fair value of \$210,465, or 91% of the total loan portfolio, that bore interest at a variable rate indexed to SOFR or Prime, and reset monthly, quarterly, or semi-annually.
+For each variable-rate investment, the Company has provided the spread over the reference rate and current interest rate in effect as of September 30, 2024.
+Unless otherwise noted, all investments with a stated PIK rate require interest payments with the issuance of additional securities as payment of the entire PIK provision. - 3) Unless otherwise noted in footnote 14, fair value was determined using significant unobservable inputs for all of the Company's investments and are considered Level 3 under GAAP.
+See Note 5 for further details. - (4) As of September 30, 2024, the effective accretable yield was estimated to be 0%, as the aggregate amount of projected distributions, including projected distributions related to liquidation of the underlying portfolio upon the security's anticipated optional redemption, was less than current amortized cost.
+Projected distributions are periodically monitored and re-evaluated.
+All actual distributions were recognized as reductions to amortized cost until such time, if and when occurring, a future aggregate amount of then-projected distributions exceeds the security's then-current amortized cost. - (5) Subject to unfunded commitments.
+See Note 6. - (6) Investment was on non-accrual status as of September 30, 2024, meaning the Company suspended recognition of all or a portion of income on the investment.
 See Note 4 for further details. - (7) Amortized cost reflects accretion of effective yield less any cash distributions received or entitled to be received from CLO subordinated note investments.
-CLO subordinated note positions are entitled to recurring distributions, which are generally equal to the residual cash flow of payments received on underlying securities less contractual payments to debt holders and fund expenses. - (8) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
-The table below provides additional details as of September 30, 2023:
+CLO subordinated note positions are entitled to recurring distributions, which are generally equal to the residual cash flow of payments received on underlying securities less contractual payments to debt holders and fund expenses. - (8) The Company entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
+The table below provides additional details as of September 30, 2024:

-Portfolio Company Reported Interest Rate Interest Rate per Credit Agreement Additional Interest per Annum SS Acquisition, LLC 12.27% 11.75% 0.52% SS Acquisition LLC (Delayed Draw) 13.03% 11.75% 1.28%
+Portfolio Company Reported Interest Rate Interest Rate per Credit Agreement Additional Interest per Annum

+SS Acquisition, LLC 12.31% 11.83% 0.48%

+SS Acquisition, LLC 13.00% 11.83% 1.17%